An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Convergence analysis of Algorithm

+This shows that the desired inequality holds.
+The proof is completed. \end{proof} \begin{remark} Theorem \ref{obj-superlinear} shows that the objective value sequence has the same local convergence rate as the iterate sequence, but it requires the local H\"{o}lderian error bound to hold at $\overline{x}\in\omega(x^0)$ for which $F$ satisfies the lower second-order growth.
+This condition automatically holds when $\overline{x}$ is locally optimal.

-When $q\!=3$ and $\gamma\!=1$, Corollary \ref{obj-superlinear} states that for KL convex composite optimization problem \eqref{prob}, the objective value sequence $\{F(x^k)\}_{k\in\mathbb{N}}$ of our inexact CR method converges to $\overline{F}$ with $Q$-quadratic rate under a locally Lipschitzian error bound.
-This recovers the conclusion of \cite[Theorem 1]{Doikov22} for $p=2$ by replacing the strong convexity assumption there on $F$ with a much weaker locally error bound.
+{\bf(b)} Theorem \ref{obj-superlinear} with $q\!=3$ and $\gamma\!=1$ implies that for convex composite optimization problem \eqref{prob}, the objective value sequence $\{F(x^k)\}_{k\in\mathbb{N}}$ of our inexact CR method converges to $\overline{F}$ with $Q$-quadratic rate under a local Lipschitzian error bound.
+This recovers the conclusion of \cite[Theorem 1]{Doikov22} for $p=2$ by replacing the strong convexity assumption there on $F$ with a much weaker local error bound. \end{remark}